victorgarciaesgi/regle/README.md

-> ⚠️ Project is still in development, do not use it in production
+> ⚠️ Project is still in development
+>
-> API or function names can still change
+> API or function names can changes until release

 ## 📚 Documentation